relsqui/doily/README.md

 ## Configuration

-The default configuration keeps all your dailies private, doesn't use git, and uses your existing default editor and a sensible storage location.
+The default configuration keeps all your dailies private, doesn't use git, and uses your existing default editor and pager and a sensible storage location.
 You can change these things by running `doily config`.
 If you want to read all the settings and an explanation of them before downloading or running Doily, you can look at [the default configuration](default.conf).

 In a systemwide installation, the default configuration file which is given to